Selling Birds Online

-There is no single best platform — the right choice depends on your species, volume, and target buyer.
-Most successful breeders list on multiple platforms simultaneously to maximize exposure.
+There is no single best platform for selling birds online — the right choice depends on your species, volume, and target buyer.
+Most successful breeders list on multiple bird selling platforms simultaneously to maximize exposure.
+Here is a detailed breakdown of the most popular options available today.

 Facebook Groups and Marketplace

-Facebook is the single largest platform for bird sales in the US.
+Facebook is the single largest platform for bird sales in the United States and many other countries.
 There are hundreds of species-specific buy/sell/trade groups with active memberships in the thousands.
 Search for groups like "Budgies for Sale," "Cockatiels Buy Sell Trade," or "Parrots for Sale [Your State]."
 Facebook Marketplace also reaches local buyers who may not be in bird-specific groups.
+Many breeders report that Facebook generates more inquiries than all other platforms combined, particularly for common companion species like budgies, cockatiels, lovebirds, and conures.

 Pros: Massive audience, free to list, easy to share photos and videos, direct messaging with buyers, local sales avoid shipping.
 Cons: No buyer protection, frequent scammers, inconsistent rule enforcement, listings can be removed without warning, and Facebook has been known to restrict animal sales in some regions.